Josh Cullen (musician): 2018–2022: Debut as SB19 and breakthrough

 On October 26, 2018, Josh debuted with fellow members Pablo, Stell, Justin, and Ken as P-Pop group known as SB19.
 Their debut single "Tilaluha" was written by fellow member Pablo, but its success was not widely acclaimed.
 With a message centered on heartbreak and unrequited love, the song was intended to introduce the band and their powerful vocals in which it debuted poorly to charts.
 The initial poor reception for the group and their singles almost led to the band's disbandment.
 SB19's second single "Go Up" was released on July 19, 2019.
 They described the song as their "last shot" because they had decided to disband if their career would not progress after.
 The group had gained public attention after the dance practice video of the song went viral due to a tweet of a fan account.
 Opportunities opened and the group started to appear in multiple radio and television outlets, both local and internationally.
-On 2021, SB19 became the first Filipino and Southeast Asian act to be nominated in Billboard Music Awards for Top Social Artist along with BTS, Blackpink, Ariana Grande, and Seventeen—which BTS won.
+In 2021, SB19 became the first Filipino and Southeast Asian act to be nominated in Billboard Music Awards for Top Social Artist along with BTS, Blackpink, Ariana Grande, and Seventeen—which BTS won.
 It marked the first-ever appearance of a Filipino artist in the Billboard Music Awards.

 In 2022, Josh joined his independent musician cousins Ocho the Bullet and Carrot Mayor on their track "Sofa (Remix)", released on YouTube and Apple Music.